 Rendering modes of a menu

-The rendering mode of a MENU instruction can be controlled with the STYLE dialog attribute:
+The rendering mode and behavior of a MENU instruction can be controlled with the STYLE dialog attribute:

 ...